Chymyst/chymyst-core/docs/chymyst02.md

 ```

-This is still not quite right; we need to arrange the reactions such that the `sorted1`, `sorted2` molecules are emitted by the lower-level recursive emissions of `mergesort`.
+This is still not quite right; we need to arrange the reactions such that the `sorted1()` and `sorted2()` molecules are emitted by the lower-level recursive emissions of `mergesort`.
-The way to achieve this is to pass the emitters for the upper-level `sorted` molecules on values carried by the `mergesort` molecule.
+The way to achieve this is to pass the emitters for the upper-level `sorted` molecules on values carried by the `mergesort()` molecule.
-Let's make the `mergesort` molecule carry both the array and the upper-level `sorted` emitter.
+Let us make the `mergesort()` molecule carry both the array and the upper-level `sorted` emitter.
-We will then be able to pass the lower-level `sorted` emitters to the recursive calls of `mergesort`.
+We will then be able to pass the lower-level `sorted` emitters to the recursive calls of `mergesort()`.

 ```scala
 val mergesort = new M[(Array[T], M[Array[T]])]